RobertoRojas/build-tests/3/README.md

 ## Actions

-The path of the action definition is this:
+The path of the action definition is [this](../.github/workflows/3.yaml).

-> {repo}/.github/workflows/3.yml

 **Note:** Be carefull, the versions of the tools inside of the github container can change the parameters of the rules, causing issues to build.